jajoosam/libert/README.md

 ## Contributing

 Try to stick to the To-Do, open an issue if you have an idea for a new feature.
-If you've added something cool, email `s@jajoosam.tech` to notify me, and we'll try to merge :smile:
+If you've added something cool, email `libert@jajoosam.tech` to notify me, and we'll try to merge :smile: